mogol/flutter_secure_storage/README.md

 ## Linux

-You need `libsecret-1-dev` and `libjsoncpp-dev` on your machine to build the project, and `libsecret-1-0` and `libjsoncpp1` to run the application (add it as a dependency after packaging your app too).
-If you using snapcraft to build the project you the following
+You need `libsecret-1-dev` and `libjsoncpp-dev` on your machine to build the project, and `libsecret-1-0` and `libjsoncpp1` to run the application (add it as a dependency after packaging your app).
+If you using snapcraft to build the project use the following

 ```yaml
 parts: